 For instance, try sleeping on the opposite side of the bed.
 Try traveling to and from work using a different route.
 Or listen to music that you wouldn’t normally listen to.
 Or eat with your opposite hand.
 Get uncomfortable.
 Get your senses off autopilot.

-Once you’re really aware of new ways of doing things, the world becomes fresh again and it absolutely translates to your work.
+Once you’re really aware of new ways of doing things, the world becomes fresh again.
+And that does translate into your work.

 Are you asking yourself, “Who does this guy think he is telling me not to watch The Godfather and be inspired?”